MarkBuskbjerg/ta11y/README.md

 ## Features

 - Get started with a simple build process.
-- Easily handle drafts and scheduled posts both in production and development mode
+- Easily handle drafts and scheduled posts both in production and development mode.
 - Built with accessibility (A11Y) in mind - feel free to suggest optimizations.
 - Layouts are build with Search Engine Optimization (SEO) in mind.
 - Blog / article section (will be ready with categories).